ssaripatgithub/web-scraper-summary-api/Explanation.md

 ### Proposed Solution:
 - Implement caching mechanism (e.g., Redis) to store and reuse summaries for previously scraped URLs.
 - Introduce rate limits and tiered pricing plans to balance costs and ensure fair usage.

+### 4. Monitoring
+### Current Limitation:
+- Prometheus counters and not persistent across restarts.
+If retaining the counter value is critical for future features, consider using persistent storage.

+### Proposed Solution:
+- Persist counter values using database like Redis or remote storage integrations (e.g., AWS Timestream or Cortex).